Anti-cult movement: Polarized views among scholars

 Social scientists, sociologists, religious studies scholars, psychologists and psychiatrists have studied the modern field of "cults" and new religious movements since the early 1970s.
 Debates about certain purported cults and about cults in general often become polarized with widely divergent opinions, not only among current followers and disaffected former members, but among scholars as well.

-Most academics agree that some groups have become problematic or very problematic, but they disagree over the extent to which new religious movements in general cause harm.
-For example, Bryan Wilson, an expert on new religious movements, argued that the Bruderhof Communities are not a cult similar to Jonestown, the Branch Davidians, Solar Temple, Aum Shinrikyo and Heaven's Gate.
+Most academics agree that some groups have become problematic or very problematic but disagree over the extent to which new religious movements in general cause harm.
+An article on the categorization of new religious movements in US media criticizes the print media for failing to recognize social-scientific efforts in the area of new religious movements and its tendency to use anti-cultist definitions rather than social-scientific insight."

 Scholars in the field of new religious movements confront many controversial subjects: